 A good relationship with your doctor and health workers can help your health in the long term.

-Nurses and pharmacists can give you support and advice on all aspects of your treatment.
-This includes adherence and side effects.
+As well as your doctor, nurses and pharmacists can give you support and advice.
+This includes on adherence and side effects.

 They can make referrals to other professionals, including dieticians, psychologists and social workers.